-The Coast Guard Auxiliary Marine Safety qualifications are designed to facilitate and encourage Auxiliary support for Coast Guard Sectors in the legacy Marine Safety and Environmental Protection Programs.
+The Coast Guard Auxiliary Marine Safety qualifications are designed to facilitate and encourage Auxiliary support for Coast Guard Sectors in the legacy Marine Safety and Environmental Protection programs.
 They are developed in conjunction with Coast Guard Headquarters program managers and TRACEN Yorktown.
-The Auxiliary qualifications mirror those of the Active Duty - minus any law enforcement or military activities.
+The Auxiliary qualifications mirror those of the Active Duty - with the exception of any law enforcement or military activities.

-Marine Safety qualifications are open to Auxiliarists based on the needs of the individual Sector.
-If a Sector has no need of Auxiliary support in a particular program area, it is not available to Auxiliarists in that area.
-Check with your Auxiliary Marine Safety staff chain to determine the qualifications available in your area.
+Marine Safety qualifications are open to Auxiliarists based on the needs of an individual Sector.
+If a Sector has no need of Auxiliary support in a particular program area, it is not available to Auxiliarists in that Sector.
+Check with your Auxiliary Marine Safety staff chain to determine the qualifications available in your location.